 According to the U.S. Bureau of Labor Statistics (BLS), an increasing number of machinists are gaining vocational training in associate's degree programs (www.bls.gov).
 Available at community colleges and technical schools, two-year degree programs in machine technology prepare students for entry-level positions in metalworking.
 Curricula focus on theory and technical skills applicable to the field.
 Courses may include precision measurement, computer numerically controlled machinery, blueprint reading, lathe and milling operation, manufacturing math and quality control.
 After obtaining employment, machinists with associate's degrees are usually required to continue training on the job.

 While not mandatory, machinists may choose to exhibit technical skills by earning professional certification.
 The Fabricators & Manufacturer's Association, International offers the Precision Sheet Metal Operator designation to qualified candidates.
 To be eligible for certification, applicants must have one year of machine operator experience, technical instruction or apprenticeship training.
 They are also required to pass a 100-question multiple choice exam focused a variety of metalwork topics, such as materials, equipment operation, machine maintenance, quality control and safety.

 Job Outlook and Salary Info

 The BLS reports that jobs for machinists are expected to grow by 6% between 2014-2024, which is about average.
-Those with a wide range of skills would have the best job prospects.
+Those with a wide range of skills will have the best job prospects.
 Also according to the BLS, the median annual salary for machinists was $42,110 in May, 2015.